physimals/asl-docs/gui_tutorial.rst

 reuse any GUI you already have open.
 On the
 'Input Data' tab, for the 'Input Image' load ``mpld_asltc.nii.gz``.
-Unlike the single-PLD data, we need to specify the correct number of PLD, which is 6.
+Unlike the single-PLD data, we need to specify the correct number of PLDs, which is 6.
 At this point the 'Number of repeats' should correctly read 8.
 Click 'Update' below the 'Data preview pane'.
 A perfusion-weighted image should appear - this is an average over all the PLDs (and will thus look different to Example 1).